karenmxm/NeuralNetworks_DeepLearning/README.md

 We used supervised learning models for this project to make the predictions.
 We trained and compared Nerual Network model and some other machine learning models' performance.

 ## Techniques used in this Project
- - Implement neural network models and deep neural network using TensorFlow.
+ - Use TensorFlow to implement neural network models and deep neural network.
  - Use testing accurracy score to explain how different neural network structures change algorithm performance.
  - Use testing accurracy score to compare the differences between the traditional machine learning classification and regression models and the neural network models.
  - Use Keras Sequential model’s save method to export the entire model (weights, structure, and configuration settings)